-Belgium warned Burundi's President Pierre Nkurunziza on Thursday it wound end all direct aid if he went ahead with his run for a third term in power that has prompted violent protests.
+Belgium warned Burundi’s President Pierre Nkurunziza on Thursday it would end all direct aid if he went ahead with his run for a third term in power that has prompted violent protests.

 The Belgian government “expresses the hope that President Nkurunziza will renounce a third term,” the foreign ministry said in a statement after a cabinet meeting in Brussels.